-When no parameters are specified after the <pin> then the partition will be activated with the console ATTACHed to SIO<pin> and the ATTACH options will be the same as the console of the partition performing the START.
+When no parameters are specified after the <pin> then the partition will be activated with the console ATTACHed to PORT<pin> and the ATTACH options will be the same as the console of the partition performing the START, unless other defaults are specified in the SYSTEM.DEVNAMES file.

-- <indev> Indicates the physical device name to be used as the CONIN device for the user. - <outdev> Indicates the physical device name to be used as the CONOUT device for the user.
-This specification may be omitted which will indicate that the CONOUT device is the same as the CONIN device. - command Indicates that the command is to be performed as a phantom job.
+<indev> Indicates the physical device name to be used as the CONIN device for the user.

+<outdev> Indicates the physical device name to be used as the CONOUT device for the user.
+This specification may be omitted which will indicate that the CONOUT device is the same as the CONIN device.

+- <device options> Indicates the options to be used on the console device.
+All of the options listed in the ATTACH command description may be used, if applicable. - <command> Indicates that the command is to be performed as a phantom or background job.
 In this situation the START command searches for an allocated but inactive partition to be used as a phantom user.
 When one is found the specified command is executed in that parition.
 The phantom user, when started in this manner, only has access to the public disks; no console is available.